scottmuc/presentations/git/README.markdown

 ### I Feel A Divergence In The Graph

 Make a new commit with the message 'do not'.

+    git commit -m 'do not'

 Now there should be a divergence in the graph.
 A `git log` should result in "do not think git is great".

-Notice how the 'I' is left out because it cannot be traversed to by HEAD.
+Ask why the message 'I' was not spoken

 Now their minds should be blown a little bit.
 This gets into the power of git and knowing the graph.

-    git commit -m 'do not'

 ### All Your Rebase Are Belong To Us

-Lastly, perform `git rebase other_branch master`.
+Lastly, perform `git rebase branch-1 master`.
 This should replay the 'I' commit on top of the 'do not' commit.
 The tricky part about this one is that the original 'I' commit does not change.
 Someone else joins the graph and points to 'do not' with their own message of 'I'.
 Also, master moves to the replayed commit and HEAD now points to master. `git log` should say "I do not think git is great".

-This one is a bit confusing as to what's going on.
-It's unclear to me why the HEAD switches branches.
+    git rebase branch-1 master

+Note that HEAD will always point to the branch that is being rebased.

 Lesson should be that the graph is immutable.
 The only things that can change value are branches and HEAD.

-git rebase other_branch master (I like to read this out as rebase master onto other_branch)

 ### Garbage Man Cometh

 Maybe emulate git garbage collection and destroy the unreferenced commit that got lost due to the rebase.

+    git -c gc.reflogExpireUnreachable=0 -c gc.pruneExpire=now gc

 ### Burning The Reflog